0x0f0f0f/gobba-golang/README.md

 # gobba
-gobba is a purely functional interpreted programming language, heavily inspired from the OCaml, Haskell and Scheme languages.
-It is based on Professors Gianluigi Ferrari and Francesca Levi's minicaml interpreter example.
-At first, gobba was written in OCaml.
+gobba is a purely functional, statically typed programming language, heavily inspired from OCaml, Haskell, Go and Scheme languages.
+It is based on Professors Gianluigi Ferrari and Francesca Levi's minicaml interpreter example..
 Development of the OCaml version has dropped, and from now on the reference implementation of gobba will be written in the Go programming language.

 The goal for gobba is to be a practical language with